shivam0109/SIKeD/README.md

 ## Methodology

-The SIKeD approach uses an iterative process to improve a Small Language Model (SLM) via data from a Large Language Model (LLM).
+SIKeD uses an iterative distillation approach with data mixing to improve a Small Language Model's (SLM's) performance.
 The steps are shown below.

 ![SIKeD Methodology Diagram](methodology_diagram.png)